Australia's plan to ban children from social media proves popular and problematic

 The skeptical internet expert

-Tama Leaver, professor of internet studies at Curtin University, fears that the government will make the platforms hold the users’ identification data instead.
+Tama Leaver, professor of internet studies at Curtin University, fears that the government will make the platforms hold the users’ identification data.

 The government has already said the onus will be on the platforms, rather than on children or their parents, to ensure everyone meets the age limit.

-Note: This version removes incorrect information that the eSafety Commissioner proposed adopting the role of “authenticator” of people’s ages.
-The commissioner’s office says it never proposed such a role..